ochibooh/using-git-behind-proxy/README.md

-# Using-git-behind-proxy
+# Using GIT behind a proxy network
-How to use git behind a proxy network
+We are going to look at how to configure git to work behind a proxy network.

+## Setup proxy
+### Configure
+Setup proxy for global use.
+This will be used by all repos.
+,,,
+git config --global http.proxy http://user-name:password@server-ip:port
+,,,
+or
+,,,
+git config --global http.proxy http://server-ip:port
+,,,